-Cars built in the 1990′s and beyond are so much more reliable than those built prior.
-If you are serious about improving your finances, consider buying a car with less options, and less electronics to deal with.
+Cars built in the 1990s and beyond are so much more reliable than those built prior.
+If you are serious about improving your finances, consider buying a car with less options.
+The less electronics, the less electrical gremlins too.
 The more you have loaded in your car, the more maintenance headaches you will have in the future.

 Treat the 1/10th rule of car buying like a game.
 You will be surprised to find how many different type of cars you can buy with 1/10th your income if you make over $25,000 a year.